WalletConnect/walletconnect-specs/docs/specs/clients/notify/authentication.md

 - app - did:web of app domain that this request is associated with
   - Example: `did:web:app.example.com`
 - all - `true` to mark all notifications as read, `false` to set with `ids`
 - ids - array of notification IDs to mark as read, max 1000 items.
-Requires `all=false`
+Requires `all=false` or else must not be set

 ```typescript
 {